mmalone71/CircleCI-Integration/README.md

 - Comitting code to a GitHub repo
 - Jenkins automatically building the app and sending it to NowSecure Lab Automated
-- Lab Automated will run an assessment and send issues back to the GitHub repository
+- Lab Automated will run an assessment and send issues back to issue tracker